-Section Title of section Change Versions and Date 12 Collecting evidence of learner performance to ensure resilience in the qualifications system - new section added New section added Version 7 March 2024 Throughout Hyperlinks updated Version 6 9 External moderation Added - You have the choice of virtual or face-to-face moderation visits.
-January 2023 Throughout Hyperlinks updated Version 5 May 2021 2 Availability and Funding Updated information and hyperlinks 3 Qualification resources, support and useful links Updated information about Skills Guides, the assignment checking service and Professional Development.
-Removed reference to the Online Community 5 and 8 Centre and centre assessor responsibilities Reference to the Data Protection Act updated Internal assessment and external moderation: a summary of how it works 10 Contacting OCR Contact details updated All sections Refreshed all hyperlinks.
-Version 4 April 2020 3 Qualification resources, support and useful links Updated section about Professional Development, removing reference to CPD Hub 1 Qualifications at a glance Updated sections to reflect the introduction of: Version 3 December 2018 7 Summary of the externally assessed units, How these units are assessed, Resitting external assessment the near-pass unit grade for examined units the unit point values for the near-pass grade the new minimum number of points required for the
+Section Title of section and change Version and date issued 12 Collecting evidence of learner performance to ensure resilience in the qualifications system - new section added New section added Version 8 March 2024 Throughout Hyperlinks updated Version 7 9 External moderation Added - You have the choice of virtual or face-to-face moderation visits.
+January 2023 10 Calculating the qualification grade Added - Information about surplus GLH Throughout Hyperlinks updated Version 6 3 Qualification resources, support and useful links Updated information about Skills Guides, the assignment checking service and Professional Development.
+May 2021 Removed reference to the Online Community 5 and 8 Centre and centre assessor responsibilities Reference to the Data Protection Act updated Internal assessment and external moderation: a summary of how it works 10 Contacting OCR Contact details updated 1 Qualifications at a glance Updated sections to reflect the Version 05 7 Summary of the externally assessed units, How these units are assessed, Resitting external assessment introduction of: the near-pass unit grade for examined units the unit point values for the near-pass grade the new minimum number of points required for the December 2018 10 Externally assessed units, Qualification, Calculating the qualification grade, Qualification Grade tables qualification grade at Pass. the additional resit opportunity for examined units All sections Updated link to the new Administration area on the OCR website Version 04 January 2017

-10 Externally assessed units, Qualification, Calculating the qualification grade, Qualification Grade tables qualification grade at Pass. the additional resit opportunity for examined units All sections Amended reference to the Admin Guide to the new Administration area on the OCR website and refreshed all hyperlinks.
-1 Qualification overview Now includes: Size and purpose at a glance Qualification at a glance Version 2 August 2016 2 Qualification size How are these qualifications assessed?
-Funding Information about Total Qualification Time (TQT) Updated information Updated information and 3 MAPS (Managed Assessment Portfolio System) links Removed 5 Prior knowledge and experience Updated information 8 Feedback to learners Reporting suspected malpractice Updated Added
+1 Qualification overview Now includes: Size and purpose at a glance Qualification at a glance Version 03 August 2016 2 Qualification size Information about Total Qualification Time (TQT) How are these qualifications assessed?
+Updated information Funding Updated information and links 3 MAPS (Managed Assessment Portfolio System) Removed 5 Prior knowledge and experience Updated information 8 Internal assessment Updated information and added Reporting suspected malpractice All sections Units updated - meaningful employer involvement removed Version 2 March 2016